Last updated: February 23, 2022

-In response to the COVID-19 (Coronavirus) pandemic, most provinces and territories in Canada have announced that they will require individuals to show proof of vaccination in order to take part in non-essential activities.
+In response to the COVID-19 (Coronavirus) pandemic, most provinces and territories in Canada had announced that they will require individuals to show proof of vaccination in order to take part in non-essential activities.

-Many provinces have already rolled out their vaccination passport system, with the intention of keeping Canadians safe and helping to reopen the economy.
-As a newcomer to Canada, it’s important you understand what the vaccine passport requirements for your province or territory are.
+Many provinces initiated vaccination passport systems with the intention of keeping Canadians safe and helping to reopen the economy.
+As the situation continues to improve in 2022, many provinces have started rolling back their vaccine passports.
+As a newcomer to Canada, it’s important you understand what vaccine passport requirements are in place in your province or territory.
 That way, you can continue to enjoy non-essential services while keeping yourself and those around you safe.

 In this article:

 - What are the vaccine passport requirements for Canadian provinces and territories?

 - Am I eligible for a vaccine passport if I received my COVID-19 vaccines outside the province or country?